Medical Fairs

 MdC’s goal is to continue to identify the factors that keep families in poverty and offer opportunities that empower women and children to improve their situations.
 At the same time, we track our results to be sure families are moving closer toward self-reliance.

-Seminars and education on physical and emotional health is critical to MdC’s mission to empower families through knowledge.
+Educating community members on physical and emotional health is critical to MdC’s mission to empower families through knowledge.

 Over the years topics have included: educating on sugar found in foods/drinks, the importance of exercise for physical and emotional health, and various topics related to child development and discipline.
-These sessions have been an essential component to improving the long term success of the health and wellness of the community.
+These sessions have been an essential component to improving the long-term success of the health and wellness of the community.

 After the medical stations, families are offered the opportunity to receive prayer.
 Almost all families accept, grateful to have their concerns heard and prayed for.